An iconic Brazilian treat, brigadeiros are easy to make creamy fudge balls, perfect for Christmas or any time of the year you crave fudge.

-Brigadeiros can be stored in the refrigerator for at least 7 days in an air tight container, with parchment or waxed paper between layers.
+Brigadeiros can be stored in the refrigerator or a cool dry location for at least 7 days in an airtight container, with parchment or waxed paper between layers.
 You can also freeze them for up to 3 months.

 Wondering how long brigadeiros can sit out on a platter?
 They are fine for a couple of hours.
 They will get a little softer.

 Who doesn’t love chocolate?
 Here’s a few more recipes to tempt you:

 - No Bake Chocolate Tart (only 4 ingredients)

 - Peppermint Chocolate Sugar Cookies